vand3rlinden/vand3rlinden.github.io/content/post/mdo-protect-microsoft-teams-external-access.md

 - **Allow all external domains:** The default setting in Teams, it lets users in your organization find, call, chat, and set up meetings with people outside of your organization in any domain **(not recommended)**.
 - **Allow only specific external domains:** By adding domains to an allow list, you limit external access to only the allowed domains, once you set up a list of allowed domains, all other domains will be blocked **(recommended, but can become unmanageable if your tenant has a lot of external Teams communication)**.
-- **Block specific external domains:** By adding domains to a block list, you can communicate with all external domains except the ones you have blocked, once you set up a list of blocked domains, all other domains are allowed **(preferred if an allow list does not fit your organization's needs)**.
+- **Block only specific external domains:** By adding domains to a block list, you can communicate with all external domains except the ones you have blocked, once you set up a list of blocked domains, all other domains are allowed **(preferred if an allow list does not fit your organization's needs)**.
 - **Block all external domains:** Prevents users in your organization from finding, calling, chatting, and setting up meetings with people outside of your organization in any domain.

 > **IMPORTANT:** People from blocked domains can still join meetings anonymously if anonymous access is allowed, but we already mitigated this in step 1.